-Sunrun Returns to Growth After Coronavirus Solar Slowdown
+Sunrun Returns to Growth After Pandemic Solar Slowdown

 Sunrun had more progress to report in its energy storage business, which the company describes as a value-add for solar customers and a differentiator from other solar offerings.
 The San Francisco-based company has now installed 13,000 BrightBox solar-charged battery systems, up from the previously reported 10,000 in May, and is making the product available to all states where it sells solar.

-The merger between Sunrun and Vivint Solar, the second largest rooftop solar installer, closed in October, so the companies did not report combined financials for the third quarter.
+The merger between Sunrun and Vivint Solar, the second-largest rooftop solar installer, closed in October, so the companies did not report combined financials for the third quarter.
 The combined companies will grow above the market average in 2021, and will do so while managing margins, Sunrun CEO Lynn Jurich said on a Thursday call with investors.

 Growth in storage, but revenue remains distant